-Emerging at various times throughout history, the rehabilitation approach to crime works on the basis that a tendency to criminality in a particular sophont that is not caused by a medical condition (or, in aioids, by faulty programming or wiring) is not an immutable characteristic of that sophont but can in fact be changed.
+Emerging at various times throughout history, the rehabilitation approach to crime works on the basis that a tendency to criminality in a particular sophont is not an immutable characteristic of that sophont but can in fact be changed.
 According to this theory people become criminals because of influences from their environmental, especially memetic influences that are deleterious to society at large.
-As such a criminal can be thought of in the same way as a person afflicted by a memetic disease in need of treatment (note: this should not apply to those who engage in criminal activity when the crime is a product of unjust or impractical law).
+As such a criminal can be thought of in the same way as a person afflicted by a memetic disease in need of treatment (note: exactly what is considered a crime or a memetic disease is dependent on the moral philosophy of the culture in question).

 Suitable methods of rehabilitation were explored throughout the late Industrial Age but were hampered by a lack of understanding of psychology, cognitive neuroscience, sociology and memetics as well as widespread ideological opposition from those who subscribed to an absolutist view of crime.
 Many nations of the age did not support rehabilitation methods due to a common misunderstanding that rehabilitation did not involve punishment; this led to many campaigns against what people perceived to be a weakening of justice.